Like your home’s roofing or driveway, time can definitely take its toll on your existing pool.

 Made of a mixture of cement, water, and marble dust (or silica sand), marcite is a standard plaster application for pool surfaces.
 Sometimes referred to as white plaster, this surface choice is dependable and provides a watertight seal over porous gunite.

-Affordability and a smooth, traditional appearance are a couple other reasons marcite is a popular choice for pool owners.
+Affordability and a smooth, traditional appearance are a couple of other reasons marcite is a popular choice for pool owners.
 We also like this pool finish for the way it reflects light inside the pool, as it creates a refreshing, vivid blue effect.

 Longer lasting than marcite, a quartz aggregate surface consists of plaster mixed with small pieces of quartz, glass beads, river stones, etc.

 Many of our customers prefer this option because it is harder and more resistant to staining — not to mention it gives a pool a luxurious, unique look through custom blending options.

 How Long Does it Take to Resurface a Pool?